-Unfortunately, student debt is having long-term and profound effects on the daily lives of young adults.
-Many are delaying important life decisions, like finding a place to live on their own, getting married, buying or leasing a car, and saving for retirement – all because of student debt.
+Unfortunately, student debt has long-term effects on the daily lives of young adults just like you.
+You may find yourself delaying important life decisions, such as finding a place to live on your own, buying or leasing a car, and saving for retirement.

 To help you get there, here are a few steps you can take so that you don’t get buried by student debt: